 With his NWO VICI – an individual career grant awarded to the most talented senior researchers (2004-2009), he investigated the nature and value of freedom in collective decision-making processes.
-This work led to his theory of moral responsibility in multi-agent settings.
+This work was later extended to his theory of moral responsibility in multi-agent settings.
 Inspired by game theory and tort law, he honed in on ‘responsibility voids’ in decision-making.
 These are situations where no individual agent can be held morally responsible for the outcome (‘no hands problems’), or situations in which many individuals have made different contributions to the current state of affairs (‘many hands problems’).
 Both types of responsibility voids can undermine cooperation, for instance, in organizations or communities where it is difficult to assign individual responsibility to collective outcomes.
 The work of Van Hees provides a model for addressing and resolving cooperation challenges through, for instance, explicit allocation or division of responsibilities amongst the agents involved.
 This has resulted in a fundamentally new perspective on the analysis of cooperation in complex social structures.

 International visibility, activities, prizes, scholarships etc.

 Martin van Hees has published in top-tier journals in philosophy (Mind, The Journal of Philosophy), economics (Journal of Economic Theory, Social Choice and Welfare), and political science (American Political Science Review, British Journal of Political Science).
 He has also published three monographs and edited three books.
 His research grants include a VICI grant for his work on freedom, an NWO Top grant (2014) and a grant to examine quality of life in relation to health policy (2014).